-Business Clans are designed for entrepreneurs, self-employed workers and professionals from large companies who want to build lasting business relationships.
+Business Crews are designed for entrepreneurs, self-employed workers and professionals from large companies who want to build lasting business relationships.
 How is it different from traditional networking?
 This program focuses mainly on the quality of encounters, putting you in touch with professionals who share your aspirations and ambitions.
 Two participants tell us about their experience.

 An innovative concept

-For each Clan, an intelligent algorithm brings together participants based on their affinities.
+For each Crew, an intelligent algorithm brings together participants based on their affinities.
 A group of 14 to 20 professionals will meet in four two-hour meetings over eight weeks.
-If several participants have similar issues or come from the same industry, they won’t be assigned to the same Business Clan.
+If several participants have similar issues or come from the same industry, they won’t be assigned to the same Business Crew.
 This unique approach to matching people based on their shared professional goals creates a networking dynamic that has proven its worth.

 Meetings are held in the morning or at lunch time in order to fit the schedules of people who aren’t available for traditional after-work events.
 During the meetings, a facilitator makes sure that everyone has the opportunity to express themselves and puts more introverted participants at ease.
 These well-structured workshops give rise to several rounds of discussions, organized around specific themes.

 For Anne Riby, a former participant, this collaborative atmosphere is one of the great strengths of the program.